DeborahAkp/Portfolio/SQL/Project 3/README.md

 WHERE sales_rank IN (1,4) AND profit_rank IN (1,4)
 ORDER BY sales_rank, profit_rank;
 ```
+- The fourth quarter consistently has the highest total sales and total profit rankings across multiple years.
+This suggests that the company performs exceptionally well during this quarter.
+- On the other hand, the first quarter consistently has the lowest total sales and total profit rankings across multiple years.
+This suggests a comparatively weaker performance during the first quarter.

 |order_year|quarter       |total_sales|sales_rank    |total_profit|profit_rank|
 |----------|--------------|-----------|--------------|------------|-----------|
 |2011      |Q4            |$   831,493.84|1             |$    99,320.58|1          |